ktoso/rx-wiki/What's-different-in-2.0.md

 Users switching from 1.x to 2.x have to re-organize their imports, but carefully.

+# Javadoc

+The official javadoc pages for 2.x is hosted at http://reactivex.io/RxJava/2.x/javadoc/

 # Observable and Flowable

 A small regret about introducing backpressure in RxJava 0.x is that instead of having a separate base reactive class, the `Observable` itself was retrofitted.
 The main issue with backpressure is that many hot sources, such as UI events, can't be reasonably backpressured and cause unexpected `MissingBackpressureException` (i.e., beginners don't expect them).